The first step for getting your blog noticed is creating useful and compelling content.

-What I mean is to dominate the platforms that are already working for you right now.
+What I mean is to dominate the platforms that are already working for you, right now.

-Which social platforms they’re mostly on, and which are giving you the best possible traffic and ROI, and dominate those platforms like a boss.
+Which social platforms they’re mostly hanging around on, and which are giving you the best possible traffic and ROI, and dominate those platforms, like a boss.

-Create an effective content schedule, grow your fan base, share content that’s both useful and content that will promote further engagement.
+Once you figure out where your target audience is, create an effective content schedule, grow your fan base, share content that’s both useful and content that will promote further engagement.

 To help you get the most from your social media promo campaigns, I’ve created a useful series of printable social media planners that comes with my blog traffic strategy guide.
 Be sure to download it and make good use of it here.

 Here are some recommended tools you can use to help you make your social media marketing work.